Best SSD in 2023 – top solid-state drives to slot in your PC

 What’s the difference between SATA, M.2, and NVMe SSDs?

 Both SATA and NVMe are connection types.
 Serial Advanced Technology Attachment (SATA) is an older standard that uses a motherboard’s SATA bus.
 SATA III is the latest version with a 600MB/s throughput ceiling.
 Non-Volatile Memory Express (NVMe) instead uses the PCIe bus, which continually improves with each passing generation.
 We’re slowly moving onto PCIe 5.0, which has a substantially larger 14,000MB/s throughput limit.
 M.2 is a form factor, much like 2.5in and 3.5in.
-SATA comes in all forms, but NVMe is currently much more common to M.2.
+SATA comes in all forms, but NVMe is currently much more common than M.2.

 Can I put a PCIe 4.0 SSD in a PCIe 3.0 slot?